Bamurru Plains - Northern Territory, Australia

 This remote and beautiful wilderness region has no other accommodation like the exclusive Bamurru Plains.
 The focus of your stay here is on the environment around you that the wildlife and birdlife here call home.
-The safari suites have all been designed to blend into the environment and maximise the potential to see and hear the natural wonders of the bush - TVs, telephones and CD players are not found here - the key creature comforts of comfortable beds, good quality sheets, fluffy large towels, hot showers and plenty of space are what are important.
+The safari suites have all been designed to blend into the environment and maximize the potential to see and hear the natural wonders of the bush - TVs, telephones and CD players are not found here - the key creature comforts of comfortable beds, good quality sheets, fluffy large towels, hot showers and plenty of space are what are important.

-With just nine freestanding safari suites raised on timber platforms stand overlooking the floodplains and surrounding bush area, the camp is exclusive and you will have the place all to yourselves.
+With just ten freestanding safari suites raised on timber platforms stand overlooking the floodplains and surrounding bush area, the camp is exclusive and you will have the place all to yourselves.
 The accommodation is similar to the luxury safari camps in Africa, all with en-suite bathrooms and much of it open so that you have maximum viewing potential.

 Excellent food and wine add to the ‘Wild Bush Luxury’ experience.
 Evenings tend to start with 'sundowners' and canapés, and meals in the lodge tend to be communal with guests sharing stories about their day while enjoying wholesome and innovative cuisine.
 Your hosts and guides will be integral to your stay here and you will receive personal attention only possible in a lodge with so few guests - it is their knowledge and experience that bring the place alive.